-or coins for propitious reasons around special festivals as well as for investments.
-You may get gold funds at same cost across the same platform throughout the country; but, you will not get gold ornaments at the same price.
-This is because there is no standard rule for pricing and invoicing gold jewellery across the nation.
+Indian people love buying gold in the form of designer jewellery or coins for propitious reasons around special festivals as well as for investments.
+You may get gold funds at the exact cost across the same platform throughout the country, but you will get gold ornaments at different prices.
+This is because there is no standard rule for pricing and invoicing gold jewellery nationwide.
 The billing system varies from one jeweller to another.

-is declared by these associations every morning.
-And which is why the gold prices are not the same, even in each town.
-You should also know that several factors affect the final amount that you pay, such as gold rate, making charges, the value of gems, taxes, etc.
+Usually, every city has its own gold jewellers association, and these associations declare the live gold rate every morning.
+And This is why the gold prices are different, even in each town.
+Several factors affect the final amount you pay, such as the gold rate, making charges, the value of gems, taxes, etc.

 The final price of any gold jewellery piece is based upon the below formula: